ropensci/dataspice/README.md

 Compiled annual statewide Alaskan salmon escapement counts, 1921-2017
 </td>
 <td style="text-align:left;">
 The number of mature salmon migrating from the marine environment to freshwater streams is defined as escapement.
+Escapement data are the enumeration of these migrating fish as they pass upstream, ...
 </td>
 <td style="text-align:left;">
 2018-02-12 08:00:00